 - list: lists IDs and information about all caravans on the map. - extend [DAYS] [IDS]: extends the time that caravans stay at the depot by the specified number of days (defaults to 7 if not specified).
 Also causes caravans to return to the depot if applicable. - happy [IDS]: makes caravans willing to trade again (after seizing goods, annoying merchants, etc.).
-Also causes caravans to return to the depot if applicable. - leave [IDS]: makes caravans pack up and leave immediately.
+Also causes caravans to return to the depot if applicable. - leave [IDS]: makes caravans pack up and leave immediately. - unload: fixes endless unloading at the depot.
+Run this if merchant pack animals were startled and now refuse to come to the trade depot.

-6.1.28 catsplosion
+6.1.29 catsplosion